MakisChartalos/health-haven/README.md

 - **Patient Dashboard**:
   - Patients can book appointments with doctors, update their profiles, and view their booked appointments.
   - **Search and Book Doctors**: Patients can search for doctors based on their speciality, and book an appointment with them.
 The booking process involves selecting a doctor, and selecting a date and time for the appointment.
 Validation is implemented to ensure the correctness of user inputs during the booking process.
-If the booking process is successful, a modal with the appointment details appears.
+If the booking process is successful, a success modal appears.
   - **Viewing Appointments**: Patients can view their upcoming appointments and see the status of each appointment (e.g., pending, confirmed, cancelled).
   - **Updating Profile**: Patients can update their personal information, such as name, email, and phone number. **Profile Update Success Modal**: After successfully updating their profile, a modal appears confirming the successful update.